dtretyakov/web-text-editor/README.md

 Web Text Editor is an application for collaborative text editing.
 It built on top of ASP.NET framework and uses LSEQ CRDT for resolving conflicting changes between contributors.

+## Demo

+You can see demonstration at the following link: [dtretyakov.azurewebsites.net](http://dtretyakov.azurewebsites.net)

 ## Technologies

 ### Server-side